andreybyrsa/Flexeer./README.md

 4. Script optimisation: no same elements, clearInterval() for info 'span' (in process)

 # Todo
-- [ ] Set up a function call for artist info ('span' with clearInterval/letterTimeout = 0)
+- [x] Set up a function call for artist info ('span' with clearInterval/letterTimeout = 0/html code)
-- [ ] Set up second 'click' function call for button 'more'
+- [x] Set up second 'click' function call for button 'more'
-- [ ] Script + css code for section with class 'sectionMusic' (elements with changing position)
+- [x] Script + css code for section with class 'sectionMusic' (3 elements)
 - [x] Optimise app for github pages and for mobile version

 # Requirements